Discovering Graph Generating Dependencies for Property Graph Profiling: Experimental Evaluation

-To demonstrate how the mined set of GGDs by GGDMiner can cover most of the underlying relations in a property graph (data profiling), in this section we evaluate the output set of GGDs for schema discovery and present examples of GGDs discovered by the algorithm.

-\paragraph{Schema Discovery} In this experiment, we use the discovered set of GGDs to rebuild the schema of the property graph.
-Since we have some preliminary information about the schema as input (labels, properties, and its domain), in this experiment we focus on identifying the relationships between the different node/edge labels.
-To rebuild the schema by using GGDs, we first execute GGDMiner without differential constraint discovery and discover a set $\Sigma$ of GGDs.
-Then, we build a schema graph that contains all the graph patterns found as source or target of the output set of GGDs and finally compare it to the original graph schema.
-To assess the quality of the schema discovered according to the GGDs, we used the recall of the found relationship/edge labels.
-We consider a relationship that is present in the ground truth but not in the GGD schema as a False Negative (FN), a relationship that is present in both as a True Positive (TP).
-The results of this comparison are available in \Cref{tab:schemaDiscovery}.
-From the results we can clearly observe that even for datasets such as Cordis and LDBC that have a higher number of node and edge labels, we were able to reconstruct large part of schema which agrees with the coverage obtained for each dataset.
+\emph{Schema Discovery} In this experiment, we use the discovered set of GGDs to rebuild the property graph schema.
+Since we have some preliminary information about the schema as input (labels, properties, and domain), we focus on identifying the relationships between the different node/edge labels in this experiment.
+To rebuild the schema using GGDs, we first execute GGDMiner without differential constraint discovery and discover a set $\Sigma$ of GGDs.
+Then, we build a schema graph that contains all the graph patterns found as source or target of the output set of GGDs and compare it to the original graph schema.
+The results of this comparison are available in \Cref{tab:datasets}.
+From the results, we can observe that even for datasets such as Cordis and LDBC, which have a higher number of node and edge labels, we were able to reconstruct a large part of the schema that agrees with the coverage obtained for each dataset.